MGhoneimy85/polls-app/README.md

 ### `npm run deploy`

-this svcript to deploy your site to github-pages pages
+this script to deploy your site to github-pages pages